How does therapy help with attachment issues?

-Knowingly or not, people often come to therapy with what are essentially attachment issues, meaning problems with navigating closeness and distance with other people.
-These are often based in very early relationships that we have had, that now play out later in life.
+Knowingly or not, people come to therapy with what are essentially attachment issues, meaning problems with navigating closeness and distance with other people.
+These are often based on the early relationships we had, which now play out later in adult life (for example as intense “need”, emotional avoidance, or relentlessly chaotic relationships).

-A second part of it is a (potentially unfamiliar) experience of reliability in your life.
-Someone who is just there and provides a space that can hold the intensity of your emotions, your loneliness, or your need.
-If this has been a deficit in your life, just its presence now can contribute deeply to a change in your sense of okayness and security.
+A second part of it is a (potentially unfamiliar) experience of another’s regulating reliability.
+Someone who is just there and provides a space that can receive and withstand the intensity of your emotions, your loneliness, or your need (via a dynamic called containment, coined by Wilfred Bion).
+If this has been a deficit in your life, its presence now can contribute deeply to a developing internal sense of okayness and security.

-The third domain, and perhaps the most subtle but most transformative one, is that when you see a therapist you hopeful come to develop a sort of symbolic relationship with that person.
-In that safe relational space, your old patterns might play out in such a way that you enact something to do with your need, your fear, or your anger.
-But this time, finally, in a way that can be brought into the room and into awareness, and actually discussed and acknowledged and repaired, experienced as not destructive, as not overwhelming.
+The third domain, the most subtle yet potentially transformative one, is that when you see a therapist, you may over time develop a sort of symbolic relationship with them (referred to as transference).
+In that unusually safe yet still relational space, your habitual patterns might play out in such a way that you again enact something of your old need, fear, anger, or whatever is that characterises your significant attachments.
+But this time, finally, in a way that can be brought into the room and into awareness.
+Actually discussed and acknowledged, repaired, and experienced as not destructive, not overwhelming, or not destabilising.

 Over time, these three modes of change in therapy can help you replace your template for how you relate to other people.
 Entrenched patterns of, say, being desperately in need of someone else, or fundamentally terrified of closeness, or very confused by the presence of someone significant, can come to be replaced in your mind and body by a sense that it’s okay to be around them.
 That there’s a way to navigate relationships that hopefully contains both your need for them and your ability to feel secure in yourself alone.